nodejs/node/doc/api/errors.md

 A callback was called more than once.

-*Note*: A callback is almost always meant to only be called once as the query can either be fulfilled or rejected but not both at the same time.
+A callback is almost always meant to only be called once as the query can either be fulfilled or rejected but not both at the same time.
 The latter would be possible by calling a callback more than once.